Pattern testers!

 Intermediate!
 The colorwork is simple, but it is knit stranded so make sure you swatch.
 The collar is shaped and folded, which is the most difficult part of this project.

-Testers for this sweater are working from a range of experiences with knitting, testing, and colorwork.
+Testers for this sweater worked from a range of experiences with knitting, testing, and colorwork.
 Keep up with their designs by searching #theluckhorseshoe tag on social media sites!

 Yarn